Integer Frames: Equal Norm, Tight, Integer Frames in Two and Three Dimensions

 \begin{proof} As in the proof of Theorem \ref{odd2dim}, it may be assumed without loss of generality that $A$ has at least one even entry and at least one odd entry.

-First consider the case in which two rows, $R_1$ and $R_2$, of $A$ have $0 \leq s_1 \leq n$ and $0 \leq s_2 \leq n$ even entries, respectively, and let $R_3$ represent the remaining row of $A$.
+First, consider the case in which two rows, $R_1$ and $R_2$, of $A$ have $0 \leq s_1 \leq N$ and $0 \leq s_2 \leq N$ even entries, respectively, and let $R_3$ represent the remaining row of $A$.
 At least one of $s_1$ or $s_2$ is nonzero since both rows having all odd elements would imply that the two rows are not orthogonal.
-Also, Corollary \ref{parity} implies that each column of $A$ has parity $[1,2]$ since at least one column has two odds by the assumption that $s_i \leq n$ for $i=\{1,2\}$.
+Also, Corollary \ref{parity} implies that each column of $A$ has parity $[1,2]$ since at least one column has two odds by the assumption that $s_i \leq N$ for $i=\{1,2\}$.
 That is, up to reordering the columns and/or rows, we are in the case where the frame matrix is of the form

 where $e$ symbolizes an even integer, $o$ symbolizes an odd integer and there are $s_1$ even entries in row one ($R_1$), $s_2$ even entries in row two ($R_2$) and $2N+1-s_1-s_2$ even entries in row 3 ($R_3$).

 Furthermore, since the elements of $R_1$ and $R_2$ both square sum to the same number due to $A$ being a tight frame, then Corollary \ref{parity} also gives $s_2 = s_1 + 4k$ for some integer $k$.
-Hence, $R_3$ must have $s_1 + s_2 = 2s_1 + 4k$ odd entries and $2n- 2s_1 - 4k + 1=2\left(N-s_1-2k\right) +1$ even entries due the parity restriction of the columns.
-Now, since $R_3$ has an odd number of even entries and $A$ is tight, then by Corollary \ref{parity} we see that $s_1$ and $s_2$ must be also odd numbers because they possibly differ from the number of even elements in $R_3$ by a factor of four.
-However, taking the inner product of $R_1$ and $R_2$ gives the sum of $2(s_1 + 2k)$ even numbers and $2(n-s_1+2k)+1$ odd numbers, which must be odd.
-That is, the inner product cannot be zero yielding a contradiction.
+Hence, $R_3$ must have $s_1 + s_2 = 2s_1 + 4k$ odd entries and $2N- 2s_1 - 4k + 1=2\left(N-s_1-2k\right) +1$ even entries due the parity restriction of the columns.
+Now, since $R_3$ has an odd number of even entries and $A$ is tight, then by Corollary \ref{parity} we see that $s_1$ and $s_2$ must also be odd numbers because they possibly differ from the number of even elements in $R_3$ by a factor of four.
+However, taking the inner product of $R_1$ and $R_2$ gives the sum of $2(s_1 + 2k)$ even numbers and $2(N-s_1-2k)+1$ odd numbers, which must be odd.
+That is, the inner product cannot be zero, yielding a contradiction.

-Next consider the case that two rows $R_1$ and $R_2$ have $0 \leq s_1 \leq n$ and $0 \leq s_2 \leq n$ odd entries, respectively.
+Next consider the case that two rows $R_1$ and $R_2$ have $0 \leq s_1 \leq N$ and $0 \leq s_2 \leq N$ odd entries, respectively.
 Then the parity of each column must be $[2,1]$ since at least one column has two even entries.
-Corollary \ref{parity} implies each row has $4m_i + k$ odds and the equation given is obtained summing the number of odds in all rows.
+Corollary \ref{parity} implies each row has $4m_i + k$ odds and equation (1) is obtained by summing the number of odds in all rows. \end{proof}